krid/keyring-java/README.txt

-Java utilities supporting Keyring for webOS
+Desktop client for managing Keyring for webOS files

 Keyring for webOS stores your account information securely, so you don't have to rely on your memory, or on little scraps of paper.
 Sensitive data are encrypted using the Blowfish algorithm, and protected by a master password.

-This package currently supports converting the following formats to Keyring for webOS:
+Features:

+*) Load and save Keyring databases via the file system or URL *) View, edit, add and delete items
+*) Import from the following formats:
  - Keyring for PalmOS
  - eWallet
  - CodeWallet
  - CSV (plain and Excel)
-It will eventually support viewing of Keyring items on your PC.
+*) Export to CSV (round trip from CSV => Keyring => CSV with no differences) *) Automatic lockout after 60s idle time.

 More information and instructions for use can be found at http://quux.otisbean.com/keyring/.